-The requirements are the normative parts of this part of ISO 11137 with which compliance is claimed.
-The guidance given in the informative annexes is not normative and is not provided as a checklist for auditors.
-The guidance provides explanations and methods that are regarded as being a suitable means for complying with the requirements.
-Methods other than those given in the guidance may be used, if they are effective in achieving compliance with the requirements of this part of ISO 11137.
+The requirements are the normative parts of this International Standard with which compliance is claimed.
+The guidance given in the informative annexes is not normative and is not provided as a check list for auditors.
+The guidance provides explanations as well as methods that are accepted as being suitable means for complying with the requirements.
+Approaches other than those given in the guidance may be used if they are effective in achieving compliance with the requirements of this International Standard.

-The development, validation and routine control of a sterilization process comprise a number of discrete but interrelated activities; e.g. calibration, maintenance, product definition, process definition, installation qualification, operational qualification and performance qualification.
-While the activities required by this part of ISO 11137 have been grouped together and are presented in a particular order, this part of ISO 11137 does not require that the activities be performed in the order that they are presented.
-The activities required are not necessarily sequential, as the programme of development and validation may be iterative.
+The development, validation and routine control of a sterilization process and/or a depyrogenation process comprise a number of discrete but interrelated activities, for example calibration, maintenance, product definition, process definition, installation qualification, operational qualification and performance qualification.
+While the activities required by this International Standard have been grouped together and are presented in a particular order, this International Standard does not require that the activities be performed in the order that they are presented.
+The activities required are not necessarily sequential, as the programmes of development and validation might be iterative.
 It is possible that performing these different activities will involve a number of separate individuals and/or organizations, each of whom undertake one or more of these activities.
-This part of ISO 11137 does not specify the particular individuals or organizations to carry out the activities.
+This International Standard does not specify the particular individuals or organizations to carry out the activities.